-- Enter soc and boc values from the most recent field calibration for Beckman-type, YSI-type, or Sea-Bird (SBE 43) oxygen sensor. - See Application Notes 13-1 and 13-3 for complete description of calculation of calibration coefficients for Beckman- or YSI-type sensors. - See Application Notes 64 and 64-2 for complete description of calculation of calibration coefficients for the SBE 43. - Oxygen values computed by SEASAVE and SBE Data Processing's Data Conversion module differ from values computed by SBE Data Processing's Derive module.
-Both algorithms use the derivative of the oxygen signal with respect to time: - Quick estimate -SEASAVE and Data Conversion compute the derivative looking back in time, because they share common code and SEASAVE cannot use future values while acquiring real-time data. - Most accurate results -Derive uses a user-input centered window (equal number of points before and after scan) to compute the derivative.
+- Enter soc and boc values from the most recent field calibration for Beckman-type, YSI-type, or Sea-Bird (SBE 43) oxygen sensor. - See Application Notes 13-1 and 13-3 for complete description of calculation of calibration coefficients for Beckman- or YSI-type sensors. - See Application Notes 64 and 64-2 for complete description of calculation of SBE 43 calibration coefficients. - Oxygen values computed by SEASAVE and SBE Data Processing's Data Conversion module differ from values computed by SBE Data Processing's Derive module.
+Both algorithms use the derivative of the oxygen signal with respect to time: Quick estimate - - Season of the set o - Most accurate results -Derive uses a user-input centered window (equal number of points before and after scan) to compute the derivative.